 What is a feature control frame?

-A feature control frame is the key element of GD&T to communicate geometric tolerances, tolerance value, data, and other applicable modifiers.
+A feature control frame is the key element of GD&T to communicate geometric tolerances, tolerance values, data, and other applicable modifiers.
 Without a feature control frame, we can not show GD&T on engineering drawings.

 Is it mandatory to show datum in the feature control frame